How we are organized

 • Report to stakeholders.

-• Hear and decide final appeals on employer classifications or injured worker compensation and benefit decisions.
+• Hear and decide final appeals on employer classifications or worker compensation and benefit decisions.

 The board’s primary responsibilities include overseeing financial and operational performance, reviewing and approving policies, and overseeing enterprise risk management.